learn-co-curriculum/react-hooks-npm-lab/README.md

 # Node Package Management Lab

 ## Overview

-When using npm, it is often the case that we don't fully understand _everything_ that happens under the hood.
+When using npm, it is often the case that we aren't familiar with _all_ of the code in the dependency tree.
 Building modern JavaScript applications relies on our ability to use the tools built for us by others.

-When building web applications in React, along with Angular, Vue, etc... we work within the framework provided.
-Using npm, we can download specific packages of code, the 'framework', then connect them up to the files _we create_, allowing us to wield their powerful tools.
+When building web applications in React, along with Angular, Vue, etc., we work within the framework provided.
+Using npm, we download specific packages of code.
+The 'framework' then makes sure they are available in the code _we create_, allowing us to wield their powerful tools.

 In this lab, we are going to practice the process of setting up a `package.json` file.
-We will also install an npm package or two and connect it to a JavaScript file.
+We will also install an npm package or two and use their functionality in new code we write.

 ## Objectives